Common and Surprising Reasons a Parent Can Lose Custody of a Child

 Please visit us often for additional informative articles and guides on California family law.

 Want to discuss your specific case?
-Please contact our family law attorney if you have a family law matter in Southern California.
+If you have a family law matter in Southern California, please contact our family law attorney.

 We offer an affordable strategy session that fits your needs.